 That means all of us, whether you’re Black, white, or brown, immigrant or lifelong local, and no matter how much money you have.
 Together, we build power for our collective wellbeing.

 A handful of wealthy elites make the decisions that shape our lives here in Massachusetts.
 We believe we can shift the balance of power by bringing people together in key cities for bold change, local and statewide.

-From the streets to the State House, we get our people in power, build a new way of doing things, and put democracy into practice along the way.
+From the streets to the State House, we fight for a new way of doing things and put democracy into practice along the way.

 That’s not how our democracy is supposed to work.